Civil registration

 Swedish Refugee Law Center Visit Website

 To register an existing marriage that took place outside Sweden, the taxation authorities have to be notified and evidence of the marriage submitted.
 If the Tax authority deems the marriage to be valid in Sweden, it is registered in the population register.
-Marriages that take place in Sweden require that the couple first go through a procedure with the taxation authorities to prove that there are no impediments to marriage (hindersprövning, such as marriages with underaged persons, polygami, or marriages between siblings).
+Marriages that take place in Sweden require that the couple first go through a procedure with the taxation authorities to prove that there are no impediments to marriage (hindersprövning, such as marriages with underaged persons, polygamy, or marriages between siblings).
 A certificate from the taxation office has to be shown before any marriage ceremony.
 The person effecting the marriage ceremony must testify that a marriage took place and fill in the requisite form.[4]

-Without civil registration a person will have problems with: opening a bank account; working in Sweden; obtaining medical treatment; registering for social insurance.
+Without civil registration, a person will have problems with: opening a bank account; working in Sweden; obtaining medical treatment; registering for social insurance.
 Civil registration is not necessary in order to attend Swedish language courses for a person who has a right to reside in Sweden.[5]

 If civil registration does not take place promptly and the beneficiary of international protection needs Health Care then there is a risk that the care giver may bill the patient for health care that is not urgent or cannot be postponed.
 In practice this has not been reported to be a problem.